tesscln/gltf-iot-sensors-aws/README.md

-# glTF to Digital Twin Pipeline
+# AWS CLoud Development Kit ingesting glTF assets and linking them to IoT sensors.

-**Automated Digital Twin Creation from glTF 3D Models**
+## Automated pipeline using AWS IoT Core, IoT SiteWise, TwinMaker and Grafana to get a Digital Twin updated in real-time with IoT streams data.

 This project automatically converts glTF 3D models into fully functional digital twins with real-time IoT sensor integration.
-Upload a glTF file and watch as it transforms into a live digital twin with automated asset hierarchy creation in AWS IoT SiteWise and visualization in Grafana.
+Upload your own glTF file and gets its live digital twin with automated asset hierarchy creation in AWS IoT SiteWise and visualization in Grafana.

-## What This Does

-Transform any glTF 3D model into a digital twin in 5 simple steps:

-1. **Deploy Infrastructure** - One-command AWS CDK deployment
-2. **Upload glTF File** - Simple script uploads your 3D model
-3. **Automatic Processing** - Lambda parses structure and creates IoT assets
-4. **Digital Twin Creation** - TwinMaker binds 3D model to IoT data
-5. **Live Visualization** - Real-time sensor data in Grafana

-## 🏗️ Architecture
+## Project Architecture

 ```
 ┌─────────────────┐    ┌─────────────────┐    ┌─────────────────┐